Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (2) Type and purpose of data processing

 You can register for a workshop, forum or other event via our website www.esche.de.
 Mandatory information for registering for an event includes your first and last name, your address and your email address.
 The provision of further data marked accordingly is voluntary.
-Of course, you can also register for events by telephone, fax, letter, email, etc. Your data will be used to organise the event.
+Of course, you can also register for events by telephone, fax, letter, email, etc. Your data will be used to organise and conduct the event.

 If you also indicate that you would like to receive invitations to events by email in future, your personal data, including your email address, will be used for the purpose of informing you about events that you have indicated you are interested in.

-(3) Right of revocation and objection
+(3) Right of withdrawal and objection

 You may object to the use of your personal data for the purpose of sending you invitation emails and event information at any time without incurring any costs other than the transmission costs according to the basic rates.
 You can send your objection in writing or by email to the above address.
 You can also use the option provided in an email sent to you to prevent further emails from being sent by clicking a button.